BabylonJS/Documentation/content/How_To/scene/Render_Scene_on_a_PNG.md

 Again the size parameter is very versatile and can be a simple number or an object.
 However you will see differences in the results using the same parameters as before.

-> **_HINT:_** When using a camera other than the active camera, only objects located in the viewport of the active camera are visible.
+*Hint:* When using a camera other than the active camera, only objects located in the viewport of the active camera are visible.
 As a workaround, all meshes that should be visible can be explicitly set to `alwaysSelectAsActiveMesh = true`.
 In case of performance issues, the meshes can be set to `alwaysSelectAsActiveMesh = true` shortly before taking the screenshot and then to `alwaysSelectAsActiveMesh = false` again.

 ### Examples of Results